 H-1B Visa Sales Compensation Analyst Jobs

-Sales Compensation Analyst roles qualify for H-1B sponsorship as specialty occupations requiring at least a bachelor's degree in finance, business, or a related analytical field.
+Sales Compensation Analyst roles qualify for H-1B visa sponsorship as specialty occupations requiring at least a bachelor's degree in finance, business, or a related analytical field.
 Employers in tech, financial services, and enterprise software regularly file LCAs for this title.
 The annual H-1B cap is 85,000, with a separate 20,000 allocation for U.S. master's degree holders.

-See All Sales Compensation Analyst JobsOverview
+Find H-1B Visa Sales Compensation Analyst JobsOverview

-Showing 5 of 27+ Sales Compensation Analyst jobs
+Showing 5 of 21+ Sales Compensation Analyst jobs

-See all Sales Compensation Analyst jobs
+See all Sales Compensation Analyst Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Sales Compensation Analyst roles.